turingschool/backend-curriculum-site/module3/misc/winter_break.md

 ## Coding, 16 hours

 OAuth is an important skill to understand and implement.
+It will be required on your group project coming up and everyone should have practice implementing it.
+You will be given some ideas on how to mock out the OAuth workflow before the break.

-Build a VERY simple Rails app (not an `--api`), and implement OmniAuth to authenticate a user to do one of the following tasks:
+Build a VERY simple Rails app (not an `--api`), and implement GitHub OmniAuth to authenticate a user to view a list of their public repos and a separate list of their private repos. (free accounts include unlimited private repos; make a few private repos that just contain a README)

-Using GitHub, show a user a list of all of their repos which are NOT a forked repo, and retrieve a commit count for each repo.
-* Aidan Murray
-* Austin Aspaas
-* Brett Sherman
-* Brian Liu
-* Carson Jardine
-* Christopher Allbritton
-* Connor Ferguson
-* Curtis Bartell
-* Dani Coleman
-* Eduardo Parra
-* Eugene Theriault
-* Garrett Cottrell
-* George Soderholm
-* Grant Dempsey
-* Greg Mitchell
-* Hanna Davis
-* Hope Gochnour
-* Jake Heft
-* James Belta
-* Jesse Mellinger

-Using GitHub, show a user a list of all of their repos which ARE a forked repo, and whether the original repo has new commits that their fork does not have.
-* John Kim
-* Jonathan Wilson
-* Jose Lopez
-* Joshua Carey
-* Kate Tester
-* Kevin Cuadros
-* Kiera Allen
-* Nick King
-* Phillip DeFraties
-* Roberto Basulto
-* Sage Freeman-Gonzales
-* Sean Steel
-* Shaun James
-* Shaunda Duckett
-* Sheryl Stillman
-* Taylor Phillips
-* Todd Estes
-* William Dunlap
-* Zachary Stearns
+Create a README for your project which includes screenshots of the functionality.

+## Deliverables

+Submit your work through [this Google Form](https://forms.gle/F1JT5gPcGbWDVUfX7)